the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator.rst

 for the first time.
 The button can be useful in case you started configuring a complex simulation and you lost track of the changes, to return to the safe defaults.

-The |upload_icon| button allows you to upload a JSON file.
+The |upload_icon| button allows you to upload a ZIP file.
 This file can be exported from a previously configured and run simulation (on the same or different TVB installation, as long as versions are compatible).
-Details on how to export such a JSON file can be found just bellow, when we explain the |pencil_icon| icon.
+Details on how to export such a ZIP file can be found just bellow, when we explain the |pencil_icon| icon.

 As main content in this left column, a history of all simulations is kept and can be accessed at any time.